 NEWSWEEK released a special Hungary report, including a JULIUS-K9® feature.
 The interview can be read below, and the original article can be accessed HERE.

-Q: JULIUS-K9® is fascinating success story, made in Hungary.
+Q: JULIUS-K9® is fascinating success story.
 The company started back in 1997, and from a small business operating in a 15m2 garage became one of Europe’s leading dog accessory manufacturing brands.
 To start this interview, how would you summarize your corporate story, what was the vision when you founded the company, and what have been the key drivers to lead you to such success?

 Sebő Gyula: JULIUS-K9® started out as a family business of just two people.
 We had modest expectations when we entered the market.
 I used to work in Austria as a dog trainer, and I was fully committed to working with dogs, especially with service dogs.
 Back then I had the impression that there weren’t any really good equipment for service dogs to boost their performance or help them in their work.
 So for three years, I did nothing but study the market and poll Austrian police chiefs on their expectations regarding equipment and accessories: what they needed, what kind of help they could use, etc. At that point, we started manufacturing service dog equipment as well as human military protective equipment.
 Thanks to our initial success, we were able to participate in the Dortmund World Dog Show in 2003, where we had an amazing response to our products.
 We got an insight into the market and the window of opportunity it offered.
 That’s when I truly understood the essence of innovation: you need to be ahead of your time in such a way that people are fascinated by what you offer, and they can’t get enough of it because it affects their intellect and touches their heart, too.
 We realized that there might be a demand for our dog equipment products all over Europe so we could actually make a living on this business.
 We streamlined our portfolio: stopped making military protective equipment, and we focused all our efforts on dog equipment.
 Yet we never forgot our roots, and the kind of quality expectations we had to meet when we were producing military equipment.
 We carried on with this approach and integrated the high quality standards into our own dog equipment manufacturing processes.